peter14f/pelican-blog/content/2016_02_26_merge_sort.rst

 ##########

 :date: 2016-2-26 15:00
-:tags: Merge Sort
+:tags: Merge Sort, Sorting
 :category:
 :slug: merge_sort

 `Merge Sort Java Implementation Discussion Link
 <http://www.mathcs.emory.edu/~cheung/Courses/171/Syllabus/7-Sort/merge-sort4.html>`_

-While solving 315-count_of_smaller_number_after_self, I realized I was very familiar the usual way of implementing merge sort in Java.
+While solving 315-count_of_smaller_number_after_self, I realized I was very unfamiliar the usual way of implementing merge sort in Java.
 So I am going to show 3 different versions here and the last one is the *usual* way to do it in Java.